Countersteering: Countersteering by weight shifting

 The amount of leftward steering necessary to balance the leftward lean appropriate for the forward speed and radius of the turn is controlled by the torque generated by the rider, again either at the seat or in the torso.

 To straighten back out of the turn, the rider simply reverses the procedure for entering it: cause the bike to lean farther to the left; this causes it to steer farther to the left, which moves the wheel contact patches farther to the left, eventually reducing the leftward lean and exiting the turn.

 A National Highway Traffic Safety Administration study showed that rider lean has a larger influence on a lighter motorcycle than a heavier one, which helps explain why no-hands steering is less effective on heavy motorcycles.
 Leaning the torso with respect to the bike does not cause the bike to lean far enough to generate anything but the shallowest turns.
 No-hands riders may be able to keep a heavy bike centered in a lane and negotiate shallow highway turns, but not much else.

-Complex maneuvers are not possible using weightshifting alone because even for a light machine there is insufficient control authority.
+Complex maneuvers are not possible using weight shifting alone because even for a light machine there is insufficient control authority.

 Although on a sufficiently light bike (especially a bicycle), the rider can initiate a lean and turn by shifting body weight, there is no evidence that complex maneuvers can be performed by bodyweight alone.